20 results

 Exclusion Criteria:

-• Circulating lymphoma cells, defined by out of range (high) absolute lymphocyte count or the presence of abnormal cells in the peripheral blood differential signifying circulating lymphoma cells
+• Circulating lymphoma cells, defined by out of range (high) absolute lymphocyte count (ALC) or the presence of abnormal cells in the peripheral blood signifying circulating lymphoma cells (for some participants in Part III, ALC only)

 • Participants with acute bacterial, viral, or fungal infection at baseline, confirmed by a positive blood culture within 72 hours prior to obinutuzumab infusion or by clinical judgment in the absence of a positive blood culture